dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmStowQuicktime2MP4)"
     "
+    .. _dcmRetrieveTaskWarningOnNoMatch:

+    :ref:`Retrieve Task Warning on no Match <dcmRetrieveTaskWarningOnNoMatch>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if none of the requested objects was found on the C-MOVE SCP.
+Overwrites value specified on Device level.

+    (dcmRetrieveTaskWarningOnNoMatch)"
+    "
+    .. _dcmRetrieveTaskWarningOnWarnings:

+    :ref:`Retrieve Task Warning on Warnings <dcmRetrieveTaskWarningOnWarnings>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if there are Warning Sub-Operations, even if the retrieve of all objects was successful.
+Overwrites value specified on Device level

+    (dcmRetrieveTaskWarningOnWarnings)"
+    "
     .. _dcmFallbackCMoveSCPCallingAET:

     :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
 If absent, the AE Title of the external C-MOVE SCU is used.
 Overwrites value specified on Device level.